electricimp/imp-central-impt/README.md

 - Otherwise, if [Global Auth File](./CommandsManual.md#global-auth-file) exists, a command is executed in the context of the global login defined by that file.
 - Otherwise, a command fails (global or local login is required).

 At any time you can get known the login status related to any directory.
-Call the [auth info command](./CommandsManual.md#auth-info) - `impt auth info` - from the required directory.
-The returned information includes but may be not limited to:
-- a type of the login applicable to the current directory at this moment - whether [global](./CommandsManual.md#global-auth-file) or [local](./CommandsManual.md#local-auth-file) Auth File is applicable to commands called from the current directory,
+Call the [auth info command](./CommandsManual.md#auth-info) from the required directory - `impt auth info`.
+The returned information includes a type of the login applicable to the current directory, access token status, your account Id and other details.
-- what was used for the login - username/password or login key (their values are not displayed),
-- when will the current access token expire,
-- whether the refresh token / the login key is stored for automatic refreshing of the access token.

-Additionally, the [auth info command](./CommandsManual.md#auth-info) makes sure the login information is actual and you have access to the impCentral API at this moment.

 **Example** - global login:
 **TODO** screenshot - impt auth login --user <user_id> --pwd <password>

 **Example** - local login using a login key, specifying a endpoint, without storing the login key:
-**TODO** screenshot - impt auth login --local --lk <login_key_id> --temp --endpoint https://api.electricimp.com/v5
+**TODO** screenshot - impt auth login --local --lk <login_key_id> --temp --endpoint api.electricimp.com/v5

 **Example** - display login status:
 **TODO** screenshot - impt auth info